cosmic-lang/cosmic/docs/basics.md

 # If null, returns error from current function
 let i: int = func2().?
 # Null and false is treated as false, everything else is treated as true
-# Can give a default value if return is null with |
+# Can give a default value if return is null with or
 let i: int = func2() or 12
 ```